npgrosser/autowired/README.md

 ### Eager and Lazy Instantiation

-`autowired()` fields behave like `cached_property`s and are instantiated lazily, i.e., the first time they are accessed.
+By default, `autowired()` fields behave like `cached_property`s and are instantiated lazily, i.e., the first time they are accessed.
 If this is not the desired behavior, you can use the `eager` parameter to force eager instantiation of the component.

 ```python